brunilda-sa/PublicPage/MultiLabel_ClassificationProject.md

 **Second Approach**
 - In average the F2 score for all neural networks is 0.7172295, which is a good score and 3.3444386 % better than the Baseline approach.
 We can say that neural network perform slightly better than scikit-learn Classifiers

-- `Selection`: Among the all neural networks CNN performed the best with an average F2 score of 0.732413
+- `Selection`: Among all the neural networks CNN performed the better with an average F2 score of 0.732413

 **Third Approach**
-- In average the F2 score for all Classifiers is 0.767284, which is a good score and 9.649855855% better than the Baseline approach and 6.523594914% better than the second approach.
+- In average the F2 score for all Classifiers is 0.767284, which is a good score and 9.649855855% better than the Baseline approach and 6.523594914% better than the second approach
 - The MLKNN Classifier has obtained the best average F2 score and was able to predict all labels
 - OneVsRestClassifier with LinearSVC has obtained the lowest average F2 score, but was able to predict all labels

 - `Selection`: With an average F2 score of 0.816947 the OneVsRestClassifier with LinearSVC is the best model overall

 To conclude on what approach/model is the best, more analysis will be required.
-The next steps will be to try the VGG16 pretrained neural network.
+The next steps will be:
+- Build a model based on the pretrained VGG16 neural network
+- Resampling the dataset
+- Improve the hyperparameter optimization, on neural networks

 [back](./)